shorebirdtech/shorebird/TRUSTED_TESTERS.md

 2. Once you're logged in, you can use `shorebird init`.

 `shorebird init` does three things:
-  1. Tells Shorebird that you app exists (e.g. so it can hold patches to it and vend them to devices when asked).
+  1. Tells Shorebird that your app exists (e.g. so it can hold patches to it and vend them to devices when asked).
   2. Creates a `shorebird.yaml` file to your project. `shorebird.yaml` contains the app_id for your app, which the unique identifier the app will send to